 - Floor: It’s gutter-shaped and muscular.
 From lateral to medial side it’s created by these muscles:

 - Roof: The Roof of a Femoral Triangle is created by the fascia lata having saphenous opening.
 The superficial fascia overlying the roof includes superficial branches of the femoral artery and accompanying veins, upper part of great saphenous vein, superficial inguinal lymph nodes, femoral branch of the genitofemoral nerve, and branches of ilioinguinal nerve.

 The primary contents of the Femoral Triangle are as follows:

 - Lateral cutaneous nerve of the thigh.

-In addition to above structures, it also includes:
+In addition to above structures, Femoral Triangle also includes:

 - Femoral branch of the genitofemoral nerve.

-A short accounts of some contents of the femoral triangle is provided in the subsequent text.
+A short account of some contents of the femoral triangle is supplied in the subsequent text.

 The femoral vein accompanies the femoral artery.
-The vein is posterior to the femoral artery in the apex and medial to it at the base of the triangle.
+The vein is posterior to the femoral artery in the apex and medial to it at the base of the Femoral Triangle.
 It gets the great saphenous vein and profunda femoris vein and veins corresponding to the superficial branches of femoral artery.